luka1983/beer_tc/README.md

 Here is also direct link to pdf schematics: https://www.arduino.cc/en/uploads/Main/Arduino-Pro-Mini-schematic.pdf

 ## Installation

+### Web Server

+Installing SW on web server goes down to:

+ - installing web page
+ - installing handler for messages

+To install web page, copy server_software/web_server contents into /var/www/html/beer to your favourite server.

+To install handler for messages, copy server_software/apps/beermon_handler.py to server and try to run it.

+It is possible you'll need some additional SW.
+To install necessary SW, execute (at least):

+sudo apt-get update
+sudo apt-get install python python3 mosquitto mosquitto-clients python-mosquitto python3-pip python-pip -y sudo pip3 install paho-mqtt sudo pip2 install paho-mqtt

+After this, make sure your firewall is configured to receive on 1883

+## AVR Toolchain

 These instruction assume that either USBasp or buspirate AVR programmer with avrdude are used for device programming.

 ### Windows